BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text

+#### **At least something has paid off**

+One of the strategies I use to get things done which are important but not urgent is to schedule a certain amount of time for them in my calendar and just do them without really thinking too much about it.
+For example I’ve been watching to create a database which enable my team to work much more efficiently and better together.
+It’s still a long way from being completed, and will require many hours of work before it starts to really pay off.
+But I’ve managed to put in about 60 hours already without really even noticing.
+There are many hours yet to come.

+That’s late last night.
+I put in a 30 minute session.
+I noticed that I’m now very nearly at the stage I can start sharing it with my team.
+This means it’s got to the point where it will start paying back the time invested in it.

+what I’m finding works really well with this approach is that it’s very low stress.
+The job pops up on my calendar.
+I put in a half an hour.
+At the end of that half hour, I put it all back into good order to pick up again .
+And then I forget about it.
+When a milestone like the one that was just been reached crops up it is a pleasant surprise.
+I think that it is also an efficient way of working.
+But the main benefit is the low stress approach.

 #### **Running Away from distractions**

 I had some unavoidable disruption to my schedule last week which left me away from home.
 I thought it would be a good idea to try and catch up over the weekend.
 Rather than return straightaway,  I checked into a hotel for a couple of nights to get away from routine distractions and really focus on some work for awhile.